Thisakya-Anudini/feedback_system/README.md

 ## Project Overview

-The **Feedback Management System** is a web-based application designed to collect, manage, and analyze feedback from users, teachers, and administrators.
+The **Feedback Management System** is a web-based application designed to collect, manage and analyze feedback from users, teachers, and administrators.
 The system helps institutions gather real-time feedback on courses and faculty performance, thereby enabling data-driven improvements and better decision-making.

 ## Features